scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 discerning statements about complex data.

-In an era when more time series data are being collected than can be visually inspected by domain experts, however, computational frameworks must necessarily act as human surrogates.
+In an era when more time series data are being collected than can be visually inspected by domain experts, computational frameworks must necessarily act as human surrogates.
 Capturing the subtleties that domain experts intuit in time series data (let alone besting the experts) is a non-trivial task.
 In this respect, machine learning has already been used to great success in